mbrochh/mbrochh-dotfiles/macos.md

 `brew install --cask alfred google-chrome firefox iterm2 caffeine skitch dropbox slack fantastical numi cryptomator postgres pgadmin4 skype standard-notes visual-studio-code signal telegram`

+# Install Dropbox & Cryptomator & Standard Notes

+NOTE: I use Dropbox, Cryptomator and Standard Notes and need it as early as possible when setting up a new machine.

+Most people can probably just skip this step.

+First you'd want to start Dropbox and login and select which folders shall be synced.
+Make sure to sync the Standard Notes folder and the Vault folder.

+Once that is done, you can launch Cryptomator and connect it to the Dropbox Vault.

+Finally, you can launch and login to Standard Notes and Cryptomator.

 # Install Python and Node

 We need to install Python 3.6: